2021 Toyota Supra price drops to $43,945 with arrival of 4-cylinder option

 2021 Toyota Supra

-The 3.0-liter turbocharged inline-6 returns and produces 382 hp instead of last year's 335, while torque is 368 lb-ft up from the previous 365.
-Toyota said the power increase comes from a new 6-port dual-branch exhaust manifold (last year's model had two ports), revised heat management, and a new piston design that reduced the engine's compression from 11:1 to 10.2:1.
+The 3.0-liter turbocharged inline-6 returns and produces 382 hp instead of last year's 335 hp, while torque is 368 lb-ft up from the previous 365 lb-ft.
+Toyota said the power increase comes from a new six-port dual-branch exhaust manifold (last year's model had two ports), revised heat management, and a new piston design that reduced the engine's compression from 11:1 to 10.2:1.

-The increased power output also increases performance with the last year's 0-60 sprint of 4.1 seconds, dropping now to 3.9 seconds, though top speed remains electronically limited at 155 mph.
-Toyota modified the chassis on 6-cylinder models for 2021 with aluminum braces from the radiator to the strut towers, new front and rear bump stops, and an updated tune on the dampers.
+The increased power output also increases performance.
+Last year's turbo-6 Supra sprinted from 0-60 mph in 4.1 seconds, compared to this year's 3.9-second sprint.
+Top speed is electronically limited at 155 mph.
+Toyota modified the chassis on turbo-6 models for 2021 with aluminum braces from the radiator to the strut towers, new front and rear bump stops, and an updated tune on the dampers.
 The electric power steering, adaptive suspension, stability control, and active rear differential all also received revised programming to work with the upgraded bracing and suspension tune.

 2021 Toyota Supra

-Every 2021 Supra comes standard with an 8.8-inch touchscreen infotainment system with Apple CarPlay.
+Every 2021 Supra comes standard with an 8.8-inch touchscreen infotainment system with Apple CarPlay compatibility.
 Forward collision warning with automatic emergency braking is also included.
 Adaptive cruise control, blind spot monitors, rear cross traffic alert, parking sensors, navigation, and a 12-speaker 500-watt JBL audio system are on the options list.

 Also new for 2021 is the addition of an A91 special edition.
 Just 1,000 will be offered, with the cars featuring exclusive colors, C-pillar graphics, carbon fiber mirror caps, and black suede leather-trimmed seats with blue contrast stitching.
 If you want one of these, be prepared to pay at least $56,945.